EddieSCJ/go-grpc-example/README.md

 We are running it in port `50051` because of evans (the client we are using to test our server).
 If you want to change it, you'll need to change it in the `main.go` file.

+---
+When using streams and evans, to exit stream (declare EOF) you have to type `ctrl + d` in your terminal.